pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 categories: Linux
 ---

-It all started with simple instruction: `-t` _flag assigns a pseudo-tty or terminal inside the new container_...
-And a few seconds of puzzling thoughts. _What is exactly a pseudo TTY?_ _What does it mean to attach or detach a process from it?_
+It all started with simple instruction: `-t` _flag assigns a pseudo-tty or terminal inside the new container_... and a few seconds of puzzling thoughts... _What is exactly a pseudo TTY?_ _What does it mean to attach or detach a process from it?_

 {% img center /images/linux/gnome-terminal.png %}